bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 The Maven `project-build-plugin
 <http://axonivy.github.io/project-build-plugin/>`_ makes automated continuous
 deployment to an |ivy-engine| possible.
-The Maven plugin can deploy files in two ways, Deployment Directory or REST, while the Deplyoment Directory mode is the default.
+The Maven plugin can deploy files in two ways, Directory or HTTP, while the Directory mode is the default.

 The Directory deployment itself uses the :ref:`file based deployment
 <deployment-deploying>` capability of the |ivy-engine|.
 This means that the